konaendu/vlamax/README.md

 here are the formulas I used for the calculator:

-# 1. we calculate VLaMAx with the help of bodyweight & height and then go on to calculate VO2ss:
+# 1. Calculate VLaMAx with the help of bodyweight & height and then go on to calculate VO2ss:

 //
 const bmi = bodyMass / ((height / 100) ** 2);